 Why Seattle-King County?

-The Economic Development Council of Seattle & King County (EDC) currently has the following available positions:
+The Economic Development Council of Seattle & King County (EDC) currently has the following available position:

 The Economic Development Council of Seattle and King County (EDC) internship program aims to provide qualified students with valuable work experience in the vibrant and fast-paced field of economic development.